sjvrijn/reproducible-research-through-reusable-code-in-1-day/episodes/reusability-check.md

 Even if you don’t, it would be helpful to take into account their guidelines: both initiatives emphasize that documentation of your code is key!

+Looking at the [repositories that have been CODECHECKed](https://github.com/codecheckers){target="_blank"} or the [Reprohack reviews](https://www.reprohack.org/review/){target="_blank"} is another great way to get inspiration to improve the reusability of your own project.

 :::::::::::::::::::::::::::::::::::::::: keypoints